zoe-moment/fooProduct-landing-page/readme.md

 <https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-product-landing-page>

+## Requirements

+You can build your project by using this CodePen template and clicking Save to create your own pen.

+Or you can use this CDN link to run the tests in any environment you like: <https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js>

+Once you're done, submit the URL to your working project with all its tests passing.

-Fulfill the below user stories and get all of the tests to pass.
-Give it your own personal style.
+### Fulfill the below user stories and get all of the tests to pass

 1. My product landing page should have a header element with a corresponding id="header".